GabeGordon94/Laundry-Time/README.md

 # Laundry-Time
-Laundry Time Application for HCI Class
+HCI Final Project for a laundry app